László Bárdossy: War with the Soviet Union

 On 22 June 1941, Germany attacked the Soviet Union.
 Four days later, the Hungarian city of Kassa (present-day Košice in Slovakia) was bombed by three unidentified aircraft.
 One bomb failed to explode and was found to be of Soviet origin.
 The Hungarian military concluded that the Soviet Union was responsible (this was denied, and the question of responsibility has never been satisfactorily resolved).
 When Bartha and Werth became aware of the bombing, they went to Horthy who ordered retaliatory measures without consulting Bárdossy.
 However, Bárdossy believed that Horthy wanted war with the Soviet Union, so he hurriedly assembled the Council of Ministers.
 In summing up the meeting, Bárdossy said that it was agreed that reprisals were necessary, and, with the exception of Keresztes-Fischer, that they agreed that Hungary was now at war with the Soviet Union.
 The following day, Bárdossy stood up in Parliament and declared the attack had been made by the Soviet Union, and that the government had decided that a state of war existed between Hungary and the Soviet Union.
 Horthy subsequently claimed that Bárdossy had presented him with a fait accompli.

 In so doing, he violated Hungary's constitution, which required the prime minister to receive the consent of Parliament before declaring war.
+Herbert Pell, the American minister-plenipotentiary in Budapest described Bárdossy as "very cultivated man with a great deal of diplomatic experience but extremely weak", adding he was a vain, ambitious man whose insecurities made him into a braggart.
+One Hungarian diplomat described Bárdossy, saying he "was an ultra-anti-Bolshevik anti-Semite and believed that harmonious cooperation with Germany was a historical necessity".
+The Chief of the General Staff, the extreme pro-Nazi General Henrik Werth, saw Operation Barbarossa as a chance to rid Hungary of all its minorities.
+Werth bombarded the cabinet with memos calling for all of the Jews, Romanians and Slovaks living under Hungarian rule to be expelled into the Galicia region of the Ukraine.
+In early July 1941, Werth appeared before the cabinet requesting that all of the Jews of "Polish and Russian citizenship" living under Hungarian rule be expelled as illegal immigrants into Galicia, a request that Bárdossy approved.
+However, Bárdossy refused Werth's request to expel all of the Jews under Hungarian rule, saying that those Jews who could not prove that they were Hungarian citizens would be expelled.